 Cryptocurrency: The Cons of Cryptocurrency Investment

-- Cryptocurrency is Extremely Volatile: Cryptocurrencies have consistently displayed extreme volatility throughout their young existence.
-Because they are not backed by anything, which separates what is cryptocurrency vs. stocks, the price that they trade at will always be determined by whim.
-There’s really no way to tell where a particular coin might be traded next.
-There are fortunes to be made quickly, and lost just as quickly when it comes to cryptocurrency.
+Cryptocurrencies have consistently displayed extreme volatility throughout their young existence.
+Because they are not backed by anything, which separates cryptocurrency from stocks, the price they trade at will always be determined by whim.
+There’s no way to tell where a particular coin might be traded next.
+There are fortunes to be made quickly and lost just as quickly when it comes to cryptocurrency in cryptocurrency vs stocks.

-- There are cybersecurity risks associated with Cryptocurrency: While cryptocurrency enthusiasts will tout its security benefits, there most certainly have been many well-documented, notable hacks.
+While cryptocurrency enthusiasts will tout its security benefits, there have certainly been many well-documented, notable hacks.
 Often, it can be difficult for investors to recover these stolen funds in these cases.

-- Cryptocurrency comes with a significant regulatory risk: Just because El Salvador embraced Bitcoin as legal tender, it doesn’t mean that other governments will follow in its footsteps.
-In fact, most governments are a lot more skeptical when it comes to cryptocurrency.
-For example, China has outright banned cryptocurrencies altogether, and there is some speculation that other countries might follow suit.
+Just because El Salvador embraced Bitcoin as a legal tender doesn’t mean that other governments will follow in its footsteps.
+Most governments are a lot more skeptical when it comes to cryptocurrency.
+For example, China has outright banned cryptocurrencies altogether, and there is speculation that other countries might follow suit.

 Stocks: The Pros of Stock Investments

-- Stocks have a long, proven history of providing a solid return: Stocks have a solid, proven track record showing a substantial investment on returns.
-For example, the S&P 500 returns, on average, about ten percent in the long term.
-Although stocks may be volatile, at times, over the short term, they’ve generally been a safe investment when held over a long period of time.
+Stocks have a solid, proven track record showing a substantial investment in returns.
+For example, on average, the S&P 500 returns about ten percent in the long term.
+Although stocks may be volatile, at times, over the short term, they’ve generally been a safe investment when held over a long period.

-- Stocks have an intrinsic value: As we mentioned before, a stock investment represents an ownership interest in the particular company that is behind the stock.
+As we mentioned, a stock investment represents an ownership interest in the company behind the stock.
 Over time, its value will ultimately depend on the success or failure of that underlying company.
 Because companies have assets that ultimately produce cash flow and earnings for their investors, they create what is known as an intrinsic value.

-- Stocks are an accessible investment: It is now easier than ever before for the average person to make an investment in the stock market, thanks to the many online brokers who have cut their trading fees down to a price that is next to nothing.
-Anyone with a bit of money can make an investment in individual stocks or they can purchase diversified baskets of stock investments through index funds.
-An index fund helps you to lower costs while building a highly-diversified portfolio even when you don’t necessarily have a lot of money to spend at the outset.
+It is now easier than ever for the average person to invest in the stock market, thanks to the many online brokers who have cut their trading fees down to a price that is next to nothing.
+Anyone with a bit of money can invest in individual stocks or purchase diversified stock investments through index funds.
+An index fund helps lower costs while building a highly-diversified portfolio, even when you don’t necessarily have a lot of money to spend at the outset.

-- Stocks come with much stronger regulations: There is heavy government regulation for stock exchanges, stockbrokers, and the companies they represent.
-Companies must provide certain regulatory information to protect the company’s investors thanks to the Securities and Exchange Commission.
-While no regulatory body is going to be perfect, the bottom line is that stock investments have been around for quite some time.
-There are many regulations to protect investors, making them the safe choice for what is cryptocurrency vs. stocks.
+Heavy government regulation for stock exchanges, stockbrokers, and the companies they represent.
+Companies must provide certain regulatory information to protect the company’s investors, thanks to the Securities and Exchange Commission.
+While no regulatory body will be perfect, the bottom line is that stock investments have been around for quite some time.
+There are many regulations to protect investors, making them the safe choice for cryptocurrency vs stocks.